 Fundraising Tips for Your NMUN Delegation

 - Seek on-campus funding sources.
 Most universities have departments with discretionary funds for specific projects.
 Frequent NMUN funding comes from Political Science or International Relations Departments and/or Study Abroad Offices.
-Contact your Department Head or Advisor to inquire about on-campus funding sources.
+Contact your Department Head or Faculty Advisor to inquire about on-campus funding sources.

 - Hold a local fundraiser on campus or in your community.
 We have heard of many successful bake sales, garage sales, dances, raffles, car washes, walks/runs, or specific product fundraisers such as the Equal Exchange Organic & Fair Trade Fundraising Program.